 The Class does not hand down judgment on any of its characters, even Beagaudeau, and intimates that his liberal-humanist leniency may cause more problems than it solves.
 “You just want to buy social harmony,” complains one of Beagaudeau’s fellow teachers.
 All of the educators and parents care, despite their disagreements, including the guy set up as Beagaudeau’s obvious foil.
 Although the film covers an entire school year, Cantet never exits the campus, and there is the impression that the teachers may not be allowed outside lives.
 The celebration of a female teacher’s pregnancy is dwarfed and solemnized by the news that one of the student’s parents has been arrested.

-After a brisk and refreshingly rootless two-thirds, the third act of The Class focuses on the possible expulsion of a disinterested Mali-ian student named Souleymane, and the film becomes a little more conventional and contained.
-Souleymane’s story is still compelling, and illuminates the no-win decisions institutions are forced to make in order to maintain a system of discipline, especially with someone whose culture is considered alien.
+After a brisk and refreshingly rootless two-thirds, the third act of The Class focuses on the possible expulsion of a disinterested Malian student named Souleymane, and the film becomes a little more conventional and contained.
+Souleymane’s story is still compelling, and it illuminates the no-win decisions institutions are forced to make in order to maintain a system of discipline, especially with someone whose culture is considered alien.
 It is indicative of the film’s clear-eyed ambivalence that it ends on shots of empty classrooms, as teachers and students play soccer outside, making rare noises of pure joy.

 Read more of Daniel’s reviews at Dare Daniel and Rotten Tomatoes, and listen to Daniel on the Dare Daniel podcast.